LLNL/Caliper/doc/sphinx/services.rst

 CUptiTrace
 --------------------------------

-The `cuptitrace` service records an asyncronous stream of CUDA activities, such as memory copies or kernel executions.
+The `cuptitrace` service records an asynchronous stream of CUDA activities, such as memory copies or kernel executions.
 CUDA activity records contain the kind of activity, its start and end time, and additional attributes listed below.